 The reception desk is discreetly tucked straight ahead with a protective shield that separates you from the staff (all of whom are masked and following COVID protocols).

-Check in time is 3:00, but we were looking to check in our bags early and do some exploring before our room was ready.
-We were pleasantly surprised to find our room was all ready for us.
+Check in time is 3:00, but I was looking to check in our bags early and do some exploring before my room was ready.
+I was pleasantly surprised to find our room was all ready for me.

 The receptionist was very cheerful and accommodating.
-She took some time to explain some of the area attractions, and gave us a list of recommended restaurants.
+She took some time to explain some of the area attractions, and gave me a list of recommended restaurants.

-Again, we felt so welcome and happy to be guests of this beautiful hotel.
-It put us at ease from the start.
+Again, I felt so welcome and happy to be a guest of this beautiful hotel.
+It put me at ease from the start.